-The District rents excess office space to Brandywine River Valley Home, Health & Hospice under an agreement in effect through July 31, 2018.
+The District rents excess office space to Brandywine River Valley Home, Health & Hospice under an agreement in effect through February 28, 2024.
 This lease is considered as an operating lease for accounting purposes.
-The District also rents excess office space to Set Free to Set Free under an agreement in effect through January 31, 2018.
-This lease is considered as an operating lease for accounting purposes.
-The following is a summary of the minimum rental income for the remaining term at June 30, 2017:
+The following is a summary of the minimum rental income for the remaining term at June 30, 2019: